renpy/renpy/sphinx/source/gui.rst

 Python Functions
 ================

-There are some Python functions that support GUI code.
+There are some Python functions that support the GUI.

 .. include:: inc/gui